-In light of the aforementioned material weakness, management conducted a thorough review of all significant or non-routine adjustments for the fifteen months ended December 31, 2019 and for the year ended December 31, 2020.As a result of this review, management believes that there were no material inaccuracies or omissions of material fact and, to the best its knowledge, believes that the consolidated financial statements for the fifteen months ended December 31, 2019 and for the year ended December 31, 2020 fairly present in all material respects and the financial condition and results of operations for the Company in conformity with international financial reporting standards.
+In light of the aforementioned material weakness, management conducted a thorough review of all significant or non-routine adjustments for the fifteen months ended December 31, 2019, for the year ended December 31, 2020 and for the three months ended March 31, 2021.
+As a result of this review, management believes that there were no material inaccuracies or omissions of material fact and, to the best its knowledge, believes that the consolidated financial statements for the fifteen months ended December 31, 2019, for the year ended December 31, 2020 and for the three months december 31, 2020 and for the fifteen months ended December 31, 2019, for the year ended December 31, 2020 and for the three months ended March 31, 2021 fairly present in all material respects and the financial condition and results of operations for the Company in conformity with international financial reporting standards.